-If you are running Windows 2000 or Windows XP, you can add a network printers as follows:
+If you are running Windows 7 or 10, you can add a network printer from the following list:

-Login as administrator or a user in the administrator group.
+Login on your Windows PC as administrator or a user in the administrator group.

-Add the printer using HP JetDirect, which comes pre-installed with Windows 2000 and Windows XP.
+Add the printer using HP JetDirect, which comes pre-installed with Windows 10.

 Click Settings -> Printers -> Add Printer.